 Over the past decade, telecommunication service providers, enterprises and cloud service providers have built out centralized data center and cloud architectures.
-The advantage of centralized data centers is that scale delivers cost effectiveness and centralization enables the colocation of technical operations teams with the infrastructure.
-However, a new class of applications is emerging that has requirements that cannot be met by a centralized cloud architecture.
-These applications are driven by a rise in new technologies such as artificial intelligence (AI), machine learning (ML) and the Internet of Things (IoT).
+The advantage of centralized data centers is that scale delivers cost-effectiveness and centralization enables the colocation of technical operations teams with the infrastructure.
+However, a new class of applications is emerging that has requirements that cannot be met by a centralized cloud architecture, that can be met by distributed cloud architecture.
+These applications are driven by a rise in new technologies such as artificial intelligence (AI), machine learning (ML), and the Internet of Things (IoT).
 This new class of applications demands that compute resources be deployed at the network edge, closer to users and things.
 5G is another important technology that will accelerate the deployment of compute at the edge.
 The deployment of edge compute is not dependent on pervasive 5G deployment, but 5G is dependent on pervasive deployment of edge compute.

 There are four main reasons why data processing needs to happen at edge locations for these new workloads:

 - Low latency, especially round-trip delay, which becomes significant for a number of applications such as virtual reality, gaming and public safety.

 - Bandwidth cost: with a dramatic rise in IoT, more and more data is being sent toward the central cloud.
 Data thinning at the edge can reduce bandwidth costs for applications like handling large numbers of video surveillance streams.